- Student Accommodation

 You’ll have access to a well-designed and functional kitchen at your home away from home at our student accommodation in Birmingham, but it is nice to know where you can eat out from time to time.
 If you are studying at the University of Birmingham for instance, you’ll never be short of an option during the day.

-Away from university though Birmingham is an absolutely incredible destination for fine cuisine, with specialist food found all over the city and from all corners of the earth.
+Away from university though Birmingham is one of the best cities for fine cuisine, with specialist food found all over the city and from all corners of the earth.

 You’ll find not only some of the best in the area, but also some of the best curries in the whole of the UK in the Balti Triangle.
 Some of the curry houses here are the oldest around, with Birmingham said to be the home of the Balti.
 It’s well worth a visit if you are partial to a curry.

 University is all about knuckling down and studying hard right?
-Of course, there is more to life than just studying, and from your base at our comfortable Birmingham student accommodation you’ll want to know exactly where is best to head out for a night on the town.
+Of course, there is more to life than just studying, and from your base at our comfortable student accommodation in Birmingham you’ll want to know exactly where is best to head out for a night on the town.
 As it is such a big city, you’ll find something no matter what the day of the week your major interests are in a place like Birmingham.
 Wednesday is the big student night of the week, playing indie classics, hip-hop, and dubstep, and entry for under a fiver.

 The O2 Academy on Bristol street is the biggest venue in the centre of Birmingham, alongside its sister venue at O2 Institute in Digbeth.
-Digbeth Arena is an open air venue that hosts mini festivals and touring bands, whilst The Mill plays host to alternative bands and up and coming bands locally and nationally.
+Digbeth Arena is an open-air venue that hosts mini-festivals and touring bands, whilst The Mill plays host to alternative bands and up and coming bands locally and nationally.

 If you are on the hunt for something a little more mainstream there are plenty of options open to you in Birmingham.
 Popworld is a student favourite, playing all the cheesy pop hits from throughout the decades, and there’s a great student night called Zoo on a Wednesday involving cheap drinks and number 1 hits all night long.
 Nightingales is another great place to head for student offers – on a Thursday here.
 The LGBT-friendly venue can be found in the heart of the gay village.

-For urban music head on over to SugarSuite on Broad Street.
+For urban music in Birmingham head on over to SugarSuite on Broad Street.
 It’s a popular venue every night of the week, but on a Friday they play solely R&B and Hip-Hop, playing the latest releases alongside classics from back in the day.
 Players on a Tuesday is the place to be with three different rooms of DJs, all playing bangers, and great student offers for drinks.

 Birmingham has always been a centre of dance music, and this continues to be the case.
 PRYZM is one of the best dance music nightclubs in the UK, with four huge rooms and an Ibiza vibe all year round.
 It can be a little expensive for a student budget, so keep it for special occasions and big nights out.

 Aston Villa are former European Champions, so head on over to Villa Park to see Dean Smith’s side play in the Premier League.
-In the Championship Birmingham City play at St Andrews, but on top of that you have both West Bromwich Albion and Wolverhampton Wanderers not too far away on public transport.
+In the Championship Birmingham City play at St Andrews, but on top of that you have both West Bromwich Albion and Wolverhampton Wanderers not too far away by train or other public transport.

-Away from the main shopping centres though Birmingham is richer for its love of regal arcades and pop up stores.
+Away from the main shopping centres though Birmingham is richer for its love of regal arcades and pop-up stores.
 There is certainly loads to choose from in this regard, including Great Western Arcade, Burlington Arcade, and Piccadilly Arcade.
-Custard Factory is the heart of the creative and digital district and is home to plenty of innovative and quirky pop-ups, all located within restored Victorian Factories, whilst the Great Western Arcade is home for a completely unique way of shopping that has to be visited to really understand.
+Custard Factory is the heart of the creative and digital district and is home to plenty of innovative and quirky pop-ups, all located within restored Victorian Factories, whilst the Great Western Arcade is home to a completely unique way of shopping that has to be visited to really understand.